How designers tried to fix New York’s chaos throughout history, from blimps to hanging sidewalks

-On some normally congested New York City streets, cars are gone, replaced by diners tentatively returning to restaurants – though only outside – after months of lockdown.
+On some normally congested New York City streets, cars are gone, replaced by diners tentatively returning to restaurants–though only outside–after months of lockdown.
 On June 22, the city entered phase two of reopening after its severe coronavirus outbreak, allowing many businesses to resume operations with restrictions.

 Permitting restaurants to spread into streets is one of several pandemic-induced initiatives designed to enable social distancing in this densely packed city.
 In May, New York launched its “Open Streets” program, which will hand 100 miles of car-free streets to pedestrians and cyclists.

-In a city often criticized for letting cars dominate – with deadly consequences – these are fairly dramatic changes.
-Past efforts to protect New York pedestrians and cyclists have included lowering speed limits, adding crosswalks, and creating bike lanes – approaches that “sort” street users into their own spaces, but do not fundamentally question the basic organization of city streets.
+In a city often criticized for letting cars dominate–with deadly consequences–these are fairly dramatic changes.
+Past efforts to protect New York pedestrians and cyclists have included lowering speed limits, adding crosswalks, and creating bike lanes–approaches that “sort” street users into their own spaces, but do not fundamentally question the basic organization of city streets.

-The pandemic has quieted both pedestrian and vehicle traffic, stimulating a bolder reconsideration of how streets should be used – at least temporarily.
+The pandemic has quieted both pedestrian and vehicle traffic, stimulating a bolder reconsideration of how streets should be used–at least temporarily.
 As my research on transportation and urban history shows, the city has a long history of considering audacious designs to tame urban chaos.

 Moving above ground